-7.1 Option 1 - status quo - no change to the existing MRLs in the Code
+8.1 Option 1 - status quo - no change to the existing MRLs in Standard 1.4.2 of the Code

-7.1.1 Benefits
+8.1.1 Benefits

-- for consumers the major benefit would be the maintenance of the existing confidence in the food supply in relation to residues of avilamycin; - for producers of domestic and export pig products, the adoption of this option would not result in any discernable benefits; - for importers, the adoption of this option would not result in any discernable benefits; and - for Australian Government, State and Territory agencies, the adoption of this option would not result in any discernable benefits.
+- for consumers the major benefit would be the maintenance of the existing confidence in the food supply in relation to residues of sulphaquinoxaline; - for producers of domestic and export poultry products, the adoption of this option would not result in any discernable benefits; - for importers, the adoption of this option would not result in any discernable benefits; and - for Australian Government, State and Territory agencies, the adoption of this option would not result in any discernable benefits.

-7.1.2 Costs
+8.1.2 Costs

-- for consumers there are unlikely to be any discernable costs as the unavailability of some meat products from certain producers is likely to be seen as typical seasonal fluctuations in the food supply; - for producers of domestic and export pig products, the adoption of this option would result in costs resulting from not being able to legally sell food containing residues consistent with increased MRLs or MRL additions for avilamycin.
-Primary producers do not produce pigs or use avilamycin to comply with MRLs.
-They use avilamycin to treat diseases in accordance with the prescribed label conditions, and expect that the resulting residues will be acceptable and that pig products from the legally treated pigs can be legally sold.
-If the legal use of avilamycin results in the production of pig products that cannot be legally sold under food legislation then primary producers will incur substantial losses.
-Losses for primary producers would in turn impact negatively upon rural and regional communities; - for importers, the adoption of this option would not result in any discernable costs; and - for Australian Government, State and Territory agencies, the adoption of this option would create discrepancies between agricultural and food legislation thereby creating uncertainty, inefficiency and confusion in the enforcement of regulations.
+- for consumers, the adoption of this option would not result in any discernable costs; - for producers of domestic and export poultry products, the adoption of this option would not result in any discernable costs; - for importers, the adoption of this option would not result in any discernable costs; and - for Australian Government, State and Territory agencies, the adoption of this option would create discrepancies between agricultural and food legislation thereby creating uncertainty, inefficiency and confusion in the enforcement of regulations.

-7.2 Option 2 - adopt the changes to include new MRLs for avilamycin
+8.2 Option 2 - adopt the changes to the MRLs for sulphaquinoxaline in Standard 1.4.2 of the Code

-7.2.1 Benefits
+8.2.1 Benefits

-- for consumers, the major benefit would be potential flow on benefits resulting from the price and availability of pig products if producers can legally sell pig products containing residues consistent with MRL additions; - for producers of domestic and export pig products, the benefits of this option would result from being able to legally sell pig products containing residues consistent with MRL additions.
-Other benefits include the consistency between agricultural and food legislation thereby minimising compliance costs to primary producers; - for importers, the adoption of this option would result in the benefit that pig products could be legally imported if it contained residues consistent with MRL additions; and - for Australian Government, State and Territory agencies, the benefits of this option would include the removal of discrepancies between agricultural and food legislation thereby creating certainty and allowing efficient enforcement of regulations.
+- for consumers the major benefit would be the maintenance of the existing confidence in the food supply in relation to residues of sulphaquinoxaline; - for producers of domestic and export poultry products, the adoption of this option would not result in any discernable benefits; - for importers, the adoption of this option would result in the benefit that poultry products could be legally imported if it contained residues consistent with MRL additions; and - for Commonwealth, State and Territory agencies, the benefits of this option would include the removal of discrepancies between agricultural and food legislation thereby creating certainty and allowing efficient enforcement of regulations.

-7.2.2 Costs
+8.2.2 Costs

-- for consumers there are no discernable costs; - for producers of domestic and export pig products, the adoption of this option would not result in any discernable costs; - for importers, the adoption of this option would not result in any discernable costs; and - for Australian Government, State and Territory agencies, the adoption of this option would not result in any discernable costs, although there may be minimal impacts associated with slight changes to residue monitoring programs.
+- for consumers, the adoption of this option would not result in any discernable costs; - for producers of domestic and export poultry products, the adoption of this option would not result in any discernable costs; - for importers, the adoption of this option would not result in any discernable costs; and - for Commonwealth, State and Territory agencies, the adoption of this option would not result in any discernable costs, although there may be minimal impacts associated with slight changes to residue monitoring programs.